 In 2002, Jones was not even listed in the top 99 lobbyists in Annapolis who were paid $50,000 or more from their clients.
 A year later, she was pulling down $91,000, making her 63rd on the list of state lobbyists.

 Fast forward to 2009, and Lisa Harris Jones was reporting $697,000 in income from her Annapolis lobbying.

 Rawlings-Blake, meanwhile, had leapt from the back bench of the City Council to the presiding officer.
 In a tight race, she defeated Michael Sarbanes, son of former U.S. Senator Paul Sarbanes, to become president of the City Council.

-Lisa’s older sister, Maria (also a lawyer), had married Charles G. “Chuck” Tildon III.
-Tildon was Rawlings-Blake’s campaign treasurer.
-Social ties mixed with political opportunity, which unexpectedly opened again when Mayor Sheila Dixon stepped down after pleading guilty to a corruption charge, and Rawlings-Blake took over the reins of local government in early 2010.
+Political opportunity opened again when Mayor Sheila Dixon stepped down as mayor in February 2010 after pleading guilty to a corruption charge, and Rawlings-Blake took over the reins of Baltimore government.

 And these numbers refer only to the lobbying work they were doing at the state level.

 Harris Jones & Malone remained very active in city affairs, with Jones representing many of the same “white-shoe” corporations they advocated for in Annapolis.

 While her law firm thrived, her marriage to Pless Jones, the “Demolition King,” withered.
 The couple filed for divorce in late 2010.
 It became final last May.
 They have one child, Joshua.